aquilesC/aquiles.me/content/literature/202111291746 track length and quality of MSD fit.md

----
-source: @ernst2013
-tags: errors in nanoparticle tracking analysis
----

 # The effect of the track length on the accuracy of the diffusion coefficient in MSD measurements

+- source: @ernst2013
+- tags: #errors-nanoparticle-tracking-analysis

 The mean squared displacement of a particle’s trajectory can be useful to calculate its diffusion coefficient.
 The following equation: